 My mission to help other PCS warriors

-And as I share my recovery journey I want to be there to support my fellow PCS warriors.
+And as I share my recovery journey I want to be there to support my fellow Post-concussion syndrome warriors.
 If you’re recovering too I don’t want you to feel like you’re alone in this.
-Believe me, it’s a whole load of scary bananas, especially when you’re first diagnosed and you feel like you don’t know who you are as a person anymore but it does get better.
+Believe me, it’s a whole load of scary bananas, especially when you’re first diagnosed and you feel like you don’t know who you are as a person anymore, but it does get better.

 You’ll find all my social media links at the bottom of this website so don’t be afraid to get in touch.
 I will always reply, even if it takes a few days because I forget 😉

 I’ve been featured in various newspapers in Scotland as well as on the radio and on TV and I will continue to do whatever I can to raise awareness of Post-concussion syndrome.
 I used to think that concussion just gave you a sore head and made you dizzy.
 Little did I know just how much PCS takes over your life.

 I believe Post-concussion syndrome is so misunderstood.
 On the outside warriors can at times look ok but underneath the exterior the brain is going through a huge battle of recovery and I want to raise awareness of the hidden disabilities many brain injury survivors face.
 Many people (including me before my accident) don’t know that concussion is a brain injury and it needs to be taken much more seriously.

 If you’d like to feature my story in the media or on your website please get in touch and let’s raise awareness worldwide.

 What is Post-concussion syndrome?